 This ends when I’m President.
 I will make sure every home in America has a fiber broadband connection at a price families can afford.
 That means publicly-owned and operated networks — and no giant ISPs running away with taxpayer dollars.
 My plan will:

 Make it clear in federal statute that municipalities have the right to build their own broadband networks.
-Many small towns and rural areas to municipal networks to provide broadband access in places that the private market has failed to serve — but today, have passed laws hindering or banning municipalities from building their own broadband infrastructure to protect the interests of giant telecom companies.
+Many small towns and rural areas have turned to municipal networks to provide broadband access in places that the private market has failed to serve — but today, as many as 26 states have passed laws hindering or banning municipalities from building their own broadband infrastructure to protect the interests of giant telecom companies.
 We will preempt these laws and return this power to local governments.

 Create an Office of Broadband Access in my Department of Economic Development that will manage a new $85 billion federal grant program to massively expand broadband access across the country.
 Under my plan, only electricity and telephone cooperatives, non-profit organizations, tribes, cities, counties, and other state subdivisions will be eligible for grants from this fund — and all grants will be used to build the fiber infrastructure necessary to bring high-speed broadband to unserved areas, underserved areas, or areas with minimal competition.
 The federal government will pay 90 cents on the dollar for construction under these grants.
 In exchange, applicants will be required to offer high-speed public broadband directly to every home in their application area.
 Applicants will have to offer at least one plan with 100 Mbps/ 100 Mbps speeds and one discount internet plan for low-income customers with a prepaid feature or a low monthly rate.
 Of these funds, $5 billion will be set aside specifically for 100% federal grants to tribal nations to expand broadband access on Native American lands.
 In addition to necessary “last mile” infrastructure, tribes will be able to apply for funds to build the missing of middle mile fiber on tribal lands.